lwambisrat/N-Puzzle-Game/README.md

 2.Once it's loaded, select Runtime → Run all from the menu to execute the code.

-3.The notebook will ask you for a few things—just enter the puzzle size and the tile layout when prompted (there are examples to guide you!).
+3.The notebook will ask you to enter the puzzle size and the tile layout when prompted.

-4.A clickable grid will appear!
+4.A clickable grid will appear.
 Use it to play with the puzzle and see the solver's logic in real-time.

 ## Troubleshooting

 - If the program reports the puzzle as unsolvable, re-check the tile permutation and blank position
 - If you see no solution for a puzzle that should be solvable, ensure you entered tiles in the correct order and the blank index is correct (0-based).
-- If runtime/memory usage is excessive for larger puzzles (e.g., 24-puzzle), consider switching to IDA* or using a specialized solver.